 The venue is the brain child of Kobi Ruzicka who moved to Hobart from Melbourne to establish the restaurant.
-Kobi has cooked at leading restaurants overseas including Relae in Copenhagen (one of our favourite restaurants) and In de Wulf in Belgium (now sadly, closed).
+Kobi has cooked at leading restaurants overseas including Relae in Copenhagen (which used to be one of our favourite restaurants before it closed during the Covid crisis) and In de Wulf in Belgium (now also sadly closed).

 We have become regular diners here.

 Kobi is a very talented chef who can turn the most humble ingredient into an amazing treat.
 Each night there is a menu (see below) consisting of five or six dishes which are all based on the best available ingredients.

 Dier Makr is open in the evenings from Thursday to Saturday night.
 The menu is fixed and bookings are required here as they always have a very long waiting list.

 Dier Makr: Food and Drinks